mdchemey/league-tweetbot/README.md

 * Microsoft Windows
 * Python version 2.7.11: download from https://www.python.org/downloads/release/python-2711/
 * Requests: in command line, enter "pip install requests" (no quotes)
-* Setuptools (needed for Python Twitter Tools): download from https://pypi.python.org/pypi/setuptools#downloads, extract, follow the readme
+* Setuptools (needed for Python Twitter Tools): if not installed automatically with Python, download from https://pypi.python.org/pypi/setuptools#downloads, extract, follow the readme
 * Python Twitter Tools: in command line, enter "easy_install twitter" (no quotes)
 * Pyinstaller (if you want to run it as a standalone exe): pip install pyinstaller
 * A twitter account: https://www.twitter.com